bdurand/patient_http-solid_queue/ARCHITECTURE.md

 ## Key Design Principles

 1. **Non-blocking workers**: Jobs enqueue HTTP requests and quickly return so worker capacity remains available
-2. **Singleton processor per process**: One async I/O processor per worker process handles request concurrency
+2. **Processor per profile**: Each worker process runs one async I/O processor for each configured processor profile.
+Most applications use only the default processor.
 3. **Callback service pattern**: HTTP results are delivered to callback services via `on_complete` and `on_error`
 4. **Lifecycle integration**: Processor lifecycle is tied to Solid Queue worker start/stop hooks
 5. **Active Job-native task handling**: Request execution, callback jobs, and retries use Active Job semantics